Create Redmine issues via email

 There was some discussion above about existing GC addresses and possibly creating a new one.
 My feeling is that it really doesn't matter where the email account is hosted (we could just as easily create a new Gmail account for this feature) what is important is that the account is used only by this Redmine install.
 This isn't super important for the issue creation functionality, but when we start replying to issue threads via email I think it will make administration a lot easier if the Redmine cron job doesn't need to worry about other emails being in the account.
 The existing "no-reply" account that all our notifications currently come from is obviously not going to work.
 To reply by email to any issue here, the account that sends the notification will need to be able to accept replies.

 What it comes down to is this: as long as Redmine can access the account through an IMAP connention we should be able to set the rest up without too much difficulty.

 Once we decide what email account Redmine will use, we can begin to create a few issues via email, and once we confirm that is working we can start to reply to existing issues.

-#20 Updated by Boone Gorges about 4 years ago
+#20 Updated by Boone Gorges over 4 years ago

 The only thing about a gmail account is that we share this Redmine installation with a few other IT projects, and I'm not sure how they would feel about using an external service for this purpose.
 I guess my suggestion would be that we offer to use a Gmail account, but throw in that if this is undesirable for some reason, that we could alternatively use a purpose-built GC account that they'd provide for us.